 Study items to be considered include, but are not limited to:

-– What is the architecture of the model network for testing IoT and its applications?

-– What types of IoT devices/tags/network elements may be tested on the model network?

 – What types of tests are needed for IoT network elements?

-– ?

-– What are the testing scenarios to be used for testing IoT devices/tags on the model network?
+– How to test the security of IoT-device taking into account their parameters (e.g. performance, memory size, communication channel etc.)?

 – What test suites need to be developed for testing IoT identification/authentication procedures?

-– How to test the security of the IoT identity?

 – How to test IoT technical solutions to be used for combating counterfeiting?

-– What new recommendations need to be developed for testing new types of connectivity triggered by IoT-based technologies (e.g. FUSN)?

-– What new recommendations need to be developed in order to provide mechanisms to test the interoperability of the standard IoT protocols developed by ITU-T and other standard bodies?

 – What new recommendations need to be developed in order to provide mechanisms to test the IoT applications, including the security and privacy aspects?

 – What new recommendations need to be developed in order to provide mechanisms to test the interoperability, capability, and security of IoT identification systems?

-– –
+– What are the testing scenarios to be used for testing wearable devices?

+– What are the testing scenarios to be used for testing Industrial IoT (IIoT) system and devices?

+– What test suites need to be developed for testing methodology and/or mechanism (procedures) for testing the technologies and protocols for IoT and IIoT based on prediction analytics?

+– What new recommendations need to be developed in order to provide the interoperability, compatibility, and security of IoT devices to be used in Smart Sustainable City?

+– What testing procedures need to be developed for IoT-based technologies and protocols for network-based driving assistance to be used in autonomous vehicles?

 Tasks